SUMMER STOCK AUSTIN PERFORMERS

 • We wanna get to know you!

 -TELL US A STORY (Required): It can be about anything… a funny story about your family, a touching story about a teacher, a silly story about your friends, just tell us a story.
-(Under 90 seconds)
+(60-90 seconds)

 -STATEMENT OF PURPOSE (Required): Why do you want to participate this summer?
 What would you bring to the program?
 What do you hope to gain/learn this summer?
 Do you have any specific interests?
-(Under 90 seconds)
+(60-90 seconds)

 MOVER AUDITION:

-• -TWO (2) CONTRASTING SONGS (Required): 16-32 bars of a musical theatre song.
+• -TWO (2) CONTRASTING SONGS (Required): 60-90 seconds of a musical theatre song.
 Be sure to submit two contrasting songs.

--SONG 3 (Recommended): 16-32 bars of a song that best shows your unique vocal style and personality.
+-SONG 3 (Recommended): 60-90 seconds of a song that best shows your unique vocal style and personality.
 Be sure it is contrasting to your first 2 selections.
 Sing something that reflects your enthusiasm/passion!

 What do we mean by “contrasting?”